Many buyers take out business loans specifically to finance the acquisition of another business.

 You’ll likely have to provide your bank statements, income statements, and business and personal tax returns to prove the revenue (and sources of revenue) for your business.
 You’ll also have to provide the same information (or as much as you can) for the business you’re buying.

-In addition, it’s also likely that you’ll need to provide a current business debt schedule—if you have one, as your outstanding debts can have a serious impact on your ability to qualify for a business acquisition loan.
+In addition, it’s also likely that you’ll need to provide a current business debt schedule, if you have one, as your outstanding debts can have a serious impact on your ability to qualify for a business acquisition loan.

 Because of the relatively risky nature of acquisitions, it’s in your best interest to settle any outstanding debts in order to have any hope of being approved for a new loan.

-Now that you have a handle on your business’s qualifications and what you’ll need to keep in mind to apply for a business purchase loan, you’ll want to determine which type of small business loan is best for your needs.
+Next, you’ll want to determine which type of small business loan is best for your needs.

-When it comes down to it, although there’s no single specific loan type designed for business acquisitions, there are certainly a few financing products that simply fit better for the business acquisitions process than others do.
+Although there’s no single specific loan type designed for business acquisitions, there are certainly a few financing products that simply fit better for the business acquisitions process than others do.